Creating a Da○saba○bar (First Issue)

 It's been a while.

-When I'm browsing Facebook or reading manga on my smartphone,
+When I'm browsing Facebook or manga apps on my smartphone,

-don't dislike those kinds of chaotic games, so
+I don't dislike those kinds of chaotic games

-By the way, I've never played anything other than the trial version, so
+By the way, I've only played the demo version, so

 Rough requirements

-① There is a 2D field (a grid-like type)
+① There is a 2D field (a grid-based type)

 ③ There are multiple weapons and levels

-④ Enemies will naturally spawn and move towards the player
+④ Enemies appear spontaneously and move towards the player

-⑤ There is a collision detection for the player, enemy, and weapon
+⑤ There are collision detections for the player, enemies, and weapons

-⑥ When you defeat an enemy, experience points are displayed, and by collecting them you can get new weapons or level up your weapons
+⑥ When you defeat an enemy, experience points are displayed, and by collecting them, you can obtain new weapons or level up existing ones

 That's about it for now.